Factbox: List of U.S. states that permit gay marriage

 * IOWA - A unanimous ruling by the state Supreme Court in 2009 legalized same-sex marriage.
 The next year, a recall campaign by opponents of same-sex marriage forced three judges from the bench.
 A 2012 effort to oust a fourth judge was unsuccessful.

-* CALIFORNIA - In California, the most populous state, same-sex marriage was briefly legal in 2008 following a court ruling permitting it.
+* CALIFORNIA - In California, the most populous state, same-sex marriage was legal briefly in 2008 following a court ruling permitting it.
 Later that year, voters approved Proposition 8, which banned gay marriage.
-The U.S. Supreme Court decided in 2013 that a lower-court ruling that struck down Proposition 8 will remain intact, and same-sex marriage was again legal.
+The U.S. Supreme Court in 2013 decided that a lower-court ruling that struck down Proposition 8 will remain intact.

-* NEW JERSEY - Shortly after a New Jersey judge ordered state officials to allow same-sex couples to marry in October, New Jersey Governor Chris Christie withdrew his legal opposition to gay marriage.
-Christie had vetoed a gay marriage bill in 2012 after it was approved by both houses of the state legislature.

-* VERMONT - Vermont in 2000 had become the first state to allow civil unions for gay couples.
-In 2009, Vermont became the first state to legalize gay marriage by legislative means.
+* VERMONT - In 2009, Vermont became the first state to legalize gay marriage by legislative means.
+Vermont in 2000 had become the first state to allow civil unions for gay couples.
+After the state legislature passed the measure, Governor Jim Douglas vetoed it.
+Legislators then voted to override his veto.

 * NEW HAMPSHIRE - Two years after New Hampshire began allowing same-sex couples to enter into civil unions, the state approved gay marriage in 2009.